qodesmith/typer/README.md

 ### Arguments

-The 1st argument is mandatory and has two options.
+The 1st argument is mandatory and has three options.
 The 2nd argument is optional.
 These arguments are order sensative.

 *   Argument 1:
   * Number - number of characters to be erased / how many times you want to "hit" the "backspace button".
+    * Positive #'s erase that many characters.
+    * Negative #'s *keep* that many characters.
+For example, a value of -2 will erase *all but two* characters.
   * `'all'` - this will "backspace" the entire line, character by character, without you having to give a number.
 Useful for longer lines.
   * `'empty'` - this will empty the entire line at once.
 *   Argument 2 - Number (milliseconds); the speed at which the backspace will perform.
 If no number is specified, it will default to the user-supplied Typer speed or Typer's internal default of 70.